Motorcycle Adventure Essentials: A Guide to Group Riding

 Hook that sucker up!

 Maybe this should be first on the list, but being a team player is essential.
 Many riders don’t ride with others very often, so ‘group-think’ may be a new concept.
 But make no mistake, riding and acting as a group is the key to getting the most from your adventure.
-So if a rider has problems, the group help them through just like the marines – nobody gets left behind.
+So if a rider has problems or is slower than the rest, the group help them through just like the marines – nobody gets left behind.

 So if a bike breaks down the group stays together until an appropriate solution is found.
 You may have arrived as a dozen individuals, but riding and acting as a group is what will get you through the challenges you may face.